- Price: $3,295 for a queen before discounts

 Our team also attributes this mattress’s motion isolation to the thick foam layers and individually encased coils.
 One tester laid on one side while a testing partner rolled and switched positions.
 “I felt some movement, but very minimal,” said the primary tester.
 If you’re asleep, you’re less likely to feel your partner shift at night, but you may feel them get in or out of bed.

 We also like how it has gentle zoned coil support to encourage spinal alignment (or a more “neutral” spine position) throughout the night.
 Zoned support can prevent uncomfortable sagging while side sleeping.
-Sagging can cause the body to side bend and potentially provoke symptoms in those with spinal stenosis, depending on where your condition is located.
+Sagging can cause the body to bend and potentially provoke symptoms in those with spinal stenosis, depending on where your condition is located.

 While the Bear Elite Hybrid has more functional support than the average mattress, it’s not the most mobility-boosting option.
-The pressure-relieving foam makes the mattress feel more plush on top, which is harder to navigate than sturdier material.
+The pressure-relieving foam makes the mattress feel more plush on top, which is harder to move around on than sturdier material.
 But this 14-inch high mattress is higher than most, which can feel helpful when getting out of bed.
 This mattress is best for those with mild symptoms who can switch positions without extra assistance from the bed’s materials.

 When you purchase this mattress, you get a 120-night trial period and a limited lifetime warranty.
 Bear does offer white-glove delivery for $175, but it’s hidden in the website’s footer.
 You need to click on White Glove Service under Support.